HarowitzBlack/Color-password-encryptor/README.md

 The main code contains in ps.py file

-    Encripts passwords using hex colors
+    Generates passwords using hex colors
     Copyright (C) 2017  Joel Benjamin

     This program is free software: you can redistribute it and/or modify